IHE/ITI.mCSD/input/pagecontent/issues.md

 ### 4.0
 - Public Comment for addition of [ITI-130](ITI-130.html) Feed Transaction (Create, Update, Delete, Batch/Transaction)
-  - Updated Volume 1 for new actors and transaction and added use case and additions to security considerations.
+  - Updated Volume 1 for new actors and transaction and added use case and additions to security considerations
   - Reworked all Actors to improve clarity
 - Fix for [Issue 166](https://github.com/IHE/ITI.mCSD/issues/166) on physicalType cardinality
 - Fix for [Issue 157](https://github.com/IHE/ITI.mCSD/issues/157) on partof search parameter requirement to SHOULD